-Whenever I hear people speak of Venice, it’s to say one of three things:
+Whenever I hear someone speak of visiting Venice, it’s to say one of two things:

 - “The most romantic place in the world”